Let’s face it, essay writing can be tedious and boring.

-It can take up a lot of your time, especially if you have to write on a topic that you have no interest in.
+It can be especially difficult if you have to write on a topic that you have no interest in.

-If your teacher has given you the liberty of choosing your own topic, then use it to your advantage and choose a topic that you can relate to the most.
+If your teacher or instructor has given you the freedom to choose your own essay topics, then use it to your advantage and choose a topic that you find most interesting and passionate about.

-You might have multiple ideas and thoughts but narrowing it all down to a single topic can sometimes get difficult.
+You might have multiple ideas and thoughts, but narrowing it down to a single topic can sometimes prove challenging.

-Even if you have selected a topic, the writing part itself is quite time consuming and dreadful.
+Even if you have selected a topic, the writing part itself can be time consuming and prove difficult.

-It’s not always easy to find relevant research material on your desired topic here’s when you can ask for help.
+It’s not always easy to find relevant research material about your desired topic, if that’s the case, you can always seek out help.

-You can contact a good essay writing service to help you produce a high quality essay taking care of the research and writing process.
+You can contact any number of online essay writing service to help you produce a high quality essay taking care of the research and writing process.

-You can pick your own topic and have their expert essay writer take care of the rest.
+With a professional writing service, you can pick your own topic and have their expert writers take care of the rest.

-You can hire an essay writer to write your essay from scratch, or you can provide them with the topic.
+Your essay writer can write your essay from scratch and choose your topic for you, or you can provide them with the topic of your choice.

-Here we have categorized a list of different types of essays and relevant topics for your aid.
+Here we have categorized a list of a number of different types of essays topics that are at your disposal.

-In an argumentative essay, you present arguments about the both sides of an issue.
-It includes an introduction, body, counterargument and lastly the conclusion.
+In an argumentative essay , you present arguments from both sides of an issue.
+This type of paper includes an introduction, body, counterargument and finally a conclusion.

-For an argumentative essay, you will have to investigate a topic in great depths.
-Your essay must have a persuasive approach to make the reader agree with your point of view and look at things from your perspective, do this by providing supportive evidence and facts.
+In an argumentative essay, you will investigate a topic in great detail.
+Your essay must have a persuasive element as a means to convince your audience that your perspective is correct.
+This can be accomplished by providing supporting evidence through the use of research and facts.